-- Develop a plan that helps your child keep up with schoolwork and friends when she’s away for treatments.
+- Develop a plan that helps your child keep up with schoolwork and friends when they’re away for treatments.

-- Support your child’s friendships – for example, you could encourage him to invite friends to your home.
+- Support your child’s friendships.
+For example, you could encourage your child to invite friends to your home.

-- Help your child learn coping skills.
-You can do this by helping your child work out what soothes her when she’s feeling anxious – for example, she might like to be hugged, sit quietly for a few minutes or cuddle a favourite toy.
+- Help your child work out what soothes them when they’re feeling anxious.
+For example, your child might like to be hugged, sit quietly for a few minutes or cuddle a favourite toy.

 - Be consistent in the way you use family rules and consequences with all your children.

-You can get professional help and advice from several sources:
+You can get professional help for your child’s anxiety from:

 Looking after yourself